amitian/NYC-craigslist-apt-prices/README.md

 The dataset was split into 80/20 training vs. testing data, and 5-fold cross-validation was used on the training data to generate R-squared scores, mean absolute error, and root mean squared error.
 The model was only exposed to the testing data at the end of the process.

 The models evaluated were OLS regression, Linear Regression, Polynomial Regression, Ridge Regression, and Lasso Regression.
-Lasso Regression with an alpha of 0.29331662783900436 was ultimately chosen for its slightly higher R-squared as well as its smaller margin of error (for both mean absolute error and root mean squared error).
+Ridge Regression with an alpha of 20.729 was ultimately chosen for its slightly higher R-squared as well as its smaller margin of error (for both mean absolute error and root mean squared error).

 **Training Scores using 5-fold CV:**

-R-squared (mean of 5 scores): `0.5145992061573719`
+R-squared (mean of 5 scores): `0.526`

-Mean Absolute Error (mean of 5 scores):`649.5818802577718`
+Mean Absolute Error (mean of 5 scores):`648.645`

-Root Mean Squared Error (mean of 5 scores):`1027.995666769461`
+Root Mean Squared Error (mean of 5 scores):`1027.445`

 **Testing Scores:**

-R-squared: `0.5184638697981072`
+R-squared: `0.519`

-Mean Absolute Error: `679.0904763809374`
+Mean Absolute Error: `671.147`

-Root Mean Squared Error: `1128.8126222451556`
+Root Mean Squared Error: `1127.721`

 ### Tools